kscloud/siteperf-docs/alerts-configuration.md

 * every - 1m - check the uptime percentage every minute
 * window - 15m - use data from latest 15 minutes to calculate the uptime percentage.
 The bigger the window the smaller percentage drop will be due to single uptime check failure.

 You can easily calculate how many failures will trigger an alert.
-First calculate the number of checks that will run within a window (every `1m` and window `15m` means there will be 15 checks within window) and use following formula to calculate, for example, how many failure will trigger warning alert with threshold set to 90: `-0.9 * metrics_in_window + metrics_in_window`
+First calculate the number of checks that will run within a window (every `1m` and window `15m` means there will be 15 checks within window) and use following formula to calculate, for example, how many failure will trigger warning alert with threshold set to 95: `-0.95 * metrics_in_window + metrics_in_window`.

 ### Example